 He would never be able to imagine it.
 He needs to go over how shit his band is and split up.

-Johnny Marr plays on “Pretty Boy,” a single from Council Skies that Robert Smith then had a tinker with.
+Johnny Marr plays on “Pretty Boy,” which Robert Smith remixed.
 What did you take away from working with Marr and Smith?

 Johnny, I’ve known for 30 years and I’m a fan.
 So what do I get?
 I get to hang out with him and watch him do his fucking thing.
 He’s elevating my music to a place where I could never do on the guitar.